robbert-harms/MDT/docs/_getting_started/analysis.rst

 .. _analysis_using_python:

 Using Python
 ============
 The most direct method to interface with MDT is by using the Python interface.
-The most common actions in MDT can be accessed in the ``mdt`` namespace, obtainable using:
+Most actions in MDT are accessible using the ``mdt`` namespace, obtainable using:

 .. code-block:: python